AndrewJBateman/angular-esri-arcgis/README.md

 * [Esri-loader v2](https://github.com/Esri/esri-loader) library to use the ArcGIS API for JavaScript
 * [ArcGIS API for JavaScript v4.18](https://developers.arcgis.com/javascript/) mapping and analytics software
 * [@types/arcgis-js-api v4.18.0](https://www.npmjs.com/package/@types/arcgis-js-api) type definitions for ArcGIS API for JavaScript
-* [RxJS Library v6](https://angular.io/guide/rx-library) used to handle async operations using observables.
-Do not update to RxJS v7.

 ## :floppy_disk: Setup